 Visitors seeking a stellar view in Herceg Novi for free can find one in a bit of an odd spot: the Dubrava Parking Lot.

-This viewpoint, which sits atop an abandoned building that is covered in litter and broken glass, does offer unobstructed panoramic vistas of the Kanli Kula Tower, St. Jerome Church Bell Tower and the entrance to the Bay of Kotor.
+This viewpoint, which sits atop an abandoned building that is covered in litter and broken glass, does offer unobstructed panoramic vistas of the Kanli Kula Tower, St. Jerome Church Bell Tower and the entrance to Kotor Bay.

 #16 Stroll the Waterfront Promenade in Herceg Novi

-The pedestrian-only waterfront promenade, called Šetalište Pet Danica Walkway, is a coastal path that stretches for nearly 7km (4.5 miles).
+The pedestrian-only waterfront promenade, called Šetalište Pet Danica, is a coastal path that stretches for nearly 4.5 miles.

 To the west, the walkway follows the curves of the coast past cafes and beaches to the city of Igalo.
-Eastbound, the path reaches to the town of Meljine and the posh Lazure Marina Hotel and Spa.
+Eastbound, the path reaches to the town of Meljine and the posh Lazure Marina Hotel & Marina.

 The promenade is popular both day and night as a place to stroll and take in the views across the bay and the soaring mountains above.